ersilia-os/ersilia/DEVELOPMENT.md

 Ersilia can be run either on local computer or with the use of GitHub codespaces.
 Ersilia is designed to run on **Linux or Linux-like environments** namely: MacOS, Windows Sub-system for Linux (WSL) and at present is not supported on Windows systems.

 - ### Installation of Ersilia on local computer
 To get started with Ersilia installation, there are few dependencies that needs to be installed before proceeding to installation of Ersilia.
-Please, check the package requirement in the [Installation Guide](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/installation)
+Please, check the package requirement in the [Installation Guide](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/local-inference#installation-in-linux-macos).
+Note: docker needs to be installed in order to run tests locally.
 1. Once the required dependencies has been installed, open a terminal and set up a Conda environment.

 ```